 And five new rail/road crossing locations have also been identified with help from Vicroads and councils.
 Hopefully they don’t become semi-arterial rat runs, and shift traffic rather than creating more.
 My assumption is few if any of these extra crossing points would be economically viable if road bridges had to be built across the rail line.

-An extra 12 km of cycle paths will be added, linking existing sections to make a single stretch for bikes from Caulfield to Dandenong, with local councils contributing additional links to Monash University and the Gardiner Creek trial, which provides an off-road path all the way into the city.
+An extra 12 km of cycle paths will be added, linking existing sections to make a single stretch for bikes from Caulfield to Dandenong, with local councils contributing additional links to Monash University and the Gardiner Creek trail, which provides an off-road path all the way into the city.

 Urban slum? — Open space only works if people use it.
 As noted above, the LXRA’s claim is that by building the rail higher than needed, and mostly along separate structures, it maximises the light.